virtual-imaging-platform/Complementary-tools/README.md

 /etc/pki/tls/certs/<hostname>.crt
 ```

-#### Final commands
+#### Proxy generation

-The following commands need that the file `/tmp/dirac-robot` exists
+The following commands must be done :
+- at the first startup
+- every time the `/tmp/dirac-robot` is not valid (or with a validity duration too short) and VIP fails to start because of that
-and is the valid proxy that will be used.
+They need that the file `/tmp/dirac-robot` exists and is the valid proxy that will be used.

 Create a proxy with the voms extension.
 This is done regularly via
 cron, but must be done once, so that the proxies can be used